Lucyjpjones/lj-fscr/testing.md

 - [x] After adding to bag, user is directed to the bag template displaying the items they have added

 #### Sort and Filter
+> **Note:** All the below checks were tested on the products, programmes, and blog page

 - [x] The sort functionality returns items in the order expected.
-    - This was tested on the products, programmes, and blog page
 - [x] The filter functionality returns only items matching the chosen criteria
-    - This was tested on the products, programmes, and blog page
 - [x] If user selects 'clear all' the filter is removed and all items are displayed
-    - This was tested on the products, programmes, and blog page
 - [x] If the user filters then sorts, the filtered items are displayed in order as expected
     - This was a bug which has now been fixed (More details in 'Bugs' section)